2003 New Democratic Party leadership election: Lorne Nystrom

-Lorne Nystrom was the MP for Regina—Qu'Appelle at the time of the election, and the NDP critic of economic policy, finance, banks, national revenue, public accounts, Crown corporations and electoral reform.
-Through his 29 years in Parliament, it was the third time he had run for leader.
+Lorne Nystrom had served as the MP for Regina—Qu'Appelle from 1997 at the time of the election, and the NDP critic for economic policy, finance, banks, national revenue, public accounts, Crown corporations and electoral reform.
+He previously served as MP for Yorkton—Melville from 1968 to 1993.
+Through his 29 years in Parliament, it was the third time he had run for leader, following unsuccessful bids in 1975 and in 1995.
 Nystrom campaigned heavily on the issue of electoral reform.
 Other emphases included his parliamentary experience and practical left-wing economics; he had edited a book on financial issues, Just Making Change.